A Hub for Wilderness Research

 - Lodging: Four rooms with a total of 13 beds (beds include bottom sheets, pillows, and p

-illowcases), two bathrooms, one shower, shared living room and kitchen - Workspace: Outdoor classroom space for collaboration and analysis
+- Workspace: Outdoor classroom space for collaboration and analysis.

-- Utilities: Filtered drinking water, non-potable running water, heat (woodstove), off-grid solar power with a backup generator
+- Utilities: Filtered drinking water, non-potable running water, heat (woodstove), off-grid solar power with a backup generator.

-- Connectivity: Wireless internet access via satellite
+- Connectivity: Wireless internet access via satellite.

-- Transport: A UTV shuttle to transport field equipment and personal gear/food
+- Transport: A UTV shuttle to transport field equipment and personal gear/food.

 - Lodging: Four rooms with a total of 13 beds (beds include bottom sheets, pillows, and p